Top Rated Dallas Motorcycle Accident Attorneys

 FREE CASE REVIEW

-Choosing the right Dallas motorcycle accident lawyer to represent you for the injuries you sustained is critical.
-Our attorneys in Dallas, Plano, Frisco, and Fort Worth will go to battle with insurance companies for your rights.
-We’ve been doing it for 38 years.
+If you were injured, choosing the right lawyer in Dallas to represent you in your motorcycle accident case is critical.
+Mullen & Mullen Law Firm will go to battle with the insurance company for your rights.
+We’ve been doing it for 39 years.

-Our lawyers have represented hundreds of Dallas motorcycle accident injury victims.
+Our lawyers have represented hundreds of motorcycle accident injury victims in Dallas.
 We have the experience, legal knowledge, and financial stability necessary to go to war with the at fault party’s insurance company.

-Most Dallas motorcycle wrecks involve significant injuries and damages.
+Most cases involving motorcycles include significant injuries and damages.
 Motorcycle drivers and passengers are less protected than those driving an automobile.

 The insurance company is not your friend if you were injured in a motorcycle accident.